 5. It lacks love

-I would argue that the Levite model promotes love and that the Tent Making model inhibits love for two reasons.
+I would argue that the Tent Making model inhibits love for two reasons.
 The first is that the church is being unloving towards the missionary by placing a heavy yoke on them to be self-sufficient, all the while hoarding money that these days is often used for fancy music tech and new projectors.
 This both devalues the mission and the missionary.
 The second is that it also doesn’t allow the missionary herself to minister out of love because she is simply too exhausted to serve well.